piotrmurach/rack-policy/README.md

 end
 ```

-Set and unset cookie consent in similar way to Rails 3.x example.
+Set and unset cookie consent in your controller and modify views logic in similar way to Rails 3.x example.

 ### Sinatra